Learn How to Prevent Candle Tunneling With Tips On How to Burn a Candle Evenly

 - Be sure to burn your candles only in non-breezy, enclosed areas.
 Any wind or moving air can feed the flame and cause the candle to burn quickly and unevenly.

-We know you love your candles, so why not make them last?
-These helpful tips will ensure that you enjoy the entire thing from the initial burn to that teeny, tiny last bit of wax!
+We know you love your Goose Creek candles, so why not make them last?
+These helpful tips can ensure that you get to enjoy the entire candle from the initial burn to that teeny, tiny last bit of wax!